learning-machine-learning/polymorph-ua/README.md

 Contains code for logistic regression with stochastic gradient descent.

 Relevant Files:
-* `Polymorph_Jihan.ipynb` contains
+* `Polymorph_Jihan.ipynb` contains a variety of documented functions.
+The first half of the functions deal with generating batch one hot encoding labels, and using those labels to get batches of batch one hot encoded data.
+These functions are followed by the code that performs the actual batch training, using 14 different presaved models in the models/ folder.
+The rest of the notebook contains functions pertaining to the mid-semester deliverable, including feature scoring, logistic regression grid search, and low level EDA.
 * The `models` folder contains files for all the models used for logistic with SGD.
-These model files are stored as ...
+These model files are stored as pickle files, and can be loaded as such.
+The _v2 models were trained on features excluding those we deemed to be potentially calculated after the impression, and the other 7 were trained on all features.
+They each have log loss with a l2 penalty and alpha level of 0.1^i, where i is the model number.

 ## /naive-logistic/